Several g15 members have completed mergers or entered into partnerships

-Optivo was formed in May 2017 through the merger of AmicusHorizon and Viridian Housing.
+Optivo was formed in May 2017 through a partnership between AmicusHorizon and Viridian Housing.
 It has 44,000 homes across London, the Midlands and south east England and will build 1,500 homes annually from 2021.

 Peabody and Family Mosaic merged in July 2017.
 Family Mosaic is now a part of the Peabody group, although its subsidiary name will continue for a while.
 The Peabody Group has 55,000 homes spread across 29 London boroughs, with over 2,000 homes in Essex, Sussex, Hampshire and Kent.
 The group aims to build 2,500 new homes each year by 2021.